 Anthropology is a wide-ranging discipline that studies culture, society and the ways people around the world live.

-Studying Art History develops expertise in how to look at things in detail and provides windows into histories and cultures.
+Art History and Theory develops expertise in how to look at things in detail, and provides windows into histories and cultures.

 The Chinese language courses offered at UC are suitable for a range of learners, including business people.